ogobrecht/console/README.md

     - Do this step on every new release of the tool
 3. Optional: When installed in a central tools schema you may want to grant execute rights on the package and select rights on the views to public or other schemas
     - `3_grant_rights.sql`
-    - Copy into `3_grant_rights_local.sql` and align it to your needs (doing it this way you are upgrade save with your alignments)
 4. Optional: When you want to use it in another schema you may want to create synonyms there for easier access
     - `4_create_synonyms.sql`
-    - Copy into `4_create_synonyms_local.sql` and align it to your needs (doing it this way you are upgrade save with your alignments)

 UNINSTALLATION